xvk-64/2024-secure-programming-protocol/readme.md

 - Initialisation vector (IV) = 16 bytes (Must be randomly generated)
 - Additional/associated data = not used (empty).
 - Key length: 32 bytes (128 bits)
+- Authentication tag: 32 bytes (128 bits).
+The authentication tag takes up the final 128 bits of the ciphertext.

 ### Order to apply different layers of encryption
 - message is created